בְּרֵאשִׁית

 יב

-And there was evening and there was morning, third day.
+And it was evening and it was morning, the third day.

 13